 The Solo Fellowship was established in 2001 by Dr. and Mrs. John N. Kapoor in honor of Dr. Kapoor’s PhD Mentor, Professor Jere Solo.
 The award consists of a generous fellowship for graduate students studying medicinal chemistry.

-The Speyer Fellowship is new for 2013.
+The Speyer Fellowship was established in 2013.
 This fellowship was made possible through the generosity of Dr. Thomas and Judith Mich and is intended for exceptional doctoral students who have successfully passed both their research synopsis and research proposal requirements in the Department of Chemistry, who show developing independence and have met the qualifications of outstanding scholar and character.
 The Speyer Fellowship gives a generous stipend and a tuition scholarship.